jatu-studiobox/node-red-contrib-node-line-api/README.md

 See more details about Sticker ID and Package ID at <a href="https://developers.line.biz/en/docs/messaging-api/sticker-list/" target="_blank">LINE List of available stickers</a>.

+### LINE Messaging API Configuration Node

+This configuration node is for sharing LINE Messaging API configuration values to each LINE Messaging API Nodes, while configure values once time.
+It had be integrated with each LINE Messaging API Nodes.

+#### Usage
+1. Created LINE Messaging API Channel in LINE Developer console.
+2. Obtain a Channel Access Token and Channel Secret from your created LINE Messaging API Channel.
+3. In Node-RED, add a LINE Messaging API Channel Node in workspace.
+4. In each LINE Messaging API Channel Node, there is an integrated LINE Messaging API Configuration Node.
+5. Input LINE Messaging API configuration values.
+6. If you add more LINE Messaging API Channel Nodes in your workspace, you can suddenly select from configuration list.

 ### LINE Message API - Push Message Node

 NODE-RED node for pushing message to LINE Messaging API channel.
 You can use LINE Messaging API, push message, through this Node.